|Cash Back Rating:||2.6 / 5|

 Card rates and fees

-A major upside of the Upgrade Triple Cash Rewards card is its overall lack of fees.
-This card comes free of annual fees, foreign transaction fees, monthly fees and any hidden fees.
+A major upside of the Upgrade Triple Cash Rewards card is its overall lack of an annual fee.
 Many cards available with only a fair or average credit score charge at least a nominal annual fee, so this could be a low-cost option if you’re looking to move from middle-of-the-road to good credit.